openstack-archive/infra-manual/doc/source/creators.rst

 .. note::

-   If you use ``pypi-jobs`` and ``publish-to-pypi``, please ensure your project's namespace is registered on https://pypi.python.org as described in :ref:`register-pypi`.
+   If you use ``pypi-jobs`` and ``publish-to-pypi``, please ensure your repository's namespace is registered on https://pypi.python.org as described in :ref:`register-pypi`.
    This will be required before your change is merged.

 If you are not ready to run any tests yet and did not configure ``python-jobs`` in ``jenkins/jobs/projects.yaml``, the entry for ``zuul/layout.yaml`` should look like this instead::

-  - name: openstack/<projectname>
+  - name: openstack/<repositoryname>
     template:
       - name: merge-check
       - name: noop-jobs